 Prince George’s County Council introduced legislation Tuesday for employers in the county to provide employees paid sick leave.

-Members of the Prince George's Regional Association of Student Governments (PGRASG), which represents more than 30 of the county's public secondary schools, recently elected Jeffrey Taylor as the 2014-15 student member of the Board of Education.
+Members of the Prince George's Regional Association of Student Governments, representing more than 30 of the county's public secondary schools, have elected Ava Perry as the 2015-16 Student Member of the Board of Education.